cdai18/p8105_final_project/project_proposal.md

   analyses, start writing report

-- Week of 12/4: Create website and implement the pages with visualizations, and regression analyses, record screencast, finish writing report
+- Week of 12/4: Create website and implement the pages with visualizations and regression analyses, record screencast, finish writing report